Guardians Of Democracy

 the executive, the legislative, the judicial—

-and the free press, the watch dog over all of them.
+and the free press, the watch dog over all.

 By: ElRoyPoet © 2022